shinyworks/favawesome/README.md

 ## Usage

-Add a call to `favawesome::fav()` to your Shiny UI code or other HTML.
+Add a call to `favawesome::fav()` to your shiny UI code or other HTML.

 ``` r
 html_page <- htmltools::tags$html(